Bogd Khan Mountain: Imperial recognition

-The Board for Administration of Outlying Regions in Beijing replied:
+The Board for Administration of Outlying Regions in Beijing accepted the petition in 1783.
+They wrote in their reply:

 Note of the Gadagadu Muji-yi Zasahu Jurgan (Board for the Administration of Outlying Regions).
 Sent to the Ministers residing in Khuree.
 Copy obtained from the Interior Ministry.
 A Royal Decree was issued on the 25th day of the 9th month of the 43rd year of Tengeriig Tetgesen, saying: From the administration of Sanzaidorj we have received the pronouncement that in the south of Khuree there is a certain Khan Uul.
 All the princes, dukes, banner governors, saints, and disciples of the Khalkha are earnest in saying that this mountain is marvelous.
 Upon review, it has been raised, pronounced and asked that incense and all the necessary silk be sent from the interior in order for worship ceremonies to be held in the same way as is legally done for Mosuur Pass.
 Without delay, the Ceremony Ministry is ordered that twice a year - in spring and autumn - in accordance with the request raised by Sanzaidorj, incense and all the necessary silk are to be sent to Sanzaidorj and his counterparts while other necessary materials are to be provided and prepared there.
 Then, with the princes, dukes, and banner governors present, the worshipping ceremonies are to be held.
 Earnestly obeying this Decree, a copy has been sent to this Board.
 Therefore, we have sent it to the Ceremony Ministry to examine and implement the contents of the Decree.
 We have also determined that it should be sent and made known to the Household Department and to the Ministers residing in Khuree.
 Sent for this reason.